dougeby/IntuneDocs/InTuneDocs/DeployUse/help-protect-windows-pcs-using-windows-firewall-policies-in-microsoft-intune.md

 > If you want to deploy Windows Firewall settings to computers running Windows Vista, you must first install [Hotfix KB971800](http://support2.microsoft.com/kb/971800) on these computers.

 > [!IMPORTANT]
-> To manage the Windows Firewall using Intune, you must ensure that the following two services are enabled on the computers you will manage:
+> To manage Windows Firewall by using Intune, ensure that the following two services are enabled on the computers that you manage:
 >
 > -   Windows Firewall
 > -   IPsec Policy Agent